sakthiaps/CarPark/README.md

 # README
-#Create Rails API only application
+Create Rails API only application
-#Add default format as Json
+Add default format as Json
-#Remove view related gems in the gemfile
+Remove view related gems in the gemfile
-#Added few gems for handling some format
-kaminari - pagination
-svy21 - for convert SVY21 format to latitude and longitude geokit-rails - Used for finding available car parks within range Jbuiler - Json formatter
+Added few gems for handling some format, kaminari - pagination, svy21 - for convert SVY21 format to latitude and longitude, geokit-rails - Used for finding available car parks within range, Jbuiler - Json formatter,
-Create migration for storing car park information Added routes, controller for car parking
+Create migration for storing car park information, Added routes, controller for car parking,

 Rake Task:
 create a rake task for upload csv and update live car parking available lots etc